Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Overview

+To model GADTs, we need both of these readings!
+For example, a term of vector type is constructed from nil and cons constructors, but also has a property governing its index.
+To support this combination, we introduce a type constructor $A \with P$, read ``$A$ with $P$'', to model elements of type $A$ satisfying the property (equation) $P$.
+(We also introduce $P \implies A$, read ``$P$ implies $A$'', for its adjoint dual, consisting of terms which have the type $A$ conditionally under the assumption that $P$ holds.)
+Then we make equality $t = t'$ into a property, and make use of standard rules for property types (which omit explicit proof terms) to type equality constraints~\citep[Section 2.4]{DunfieldThesis}.

-Handling equality constraints through intersection types also means that certain restrictions on typing that are useful for decidability, such as restricting property introduction to values, arise naturally from the semantic point of view---via the value restriction needed for soundly modeling intersection and union types~\citep{Davies00icfpIntersectionEffects,Dunfield03:IntersectionsUnionsCBV}.
+This gives us a logical account of how OCaml and Haskell avoid requiring explicit equality proofs in their syntax.
+The benefit of handling equality constraints through intersection types is that certain restrictions on typing that are useful for decidability, such as restricting property introduction to values, arise naturally from the semantic point of view---via the value restriction needed for soundly modeling intersection and union types~\citep{Davies00icfpIntersectionEffects,Dunfield03:IntersectionsUnionsCBV}.
+In addition, the appropriate approach to take when combining GADTs and effects is clear.\footnote{The traditional $\mathtt{eq}$ GADT and its constructor $\mathtt{refl}$ can be encoded into our system as the type $1 \land (s=t)$, which which can be constructed as a unit value only under the constraint that $s$ equals $t$.}

-\paragraph{Bidirectionality, pattern matching, and principality.} Something that is not, by itself, novel in our approach is our decision to formulate both the declarative and algorithmic systems in a bidirectional style.
+\paragraph{Bidirectionality, pattern matching, and principality.} Something that is not by itself novel in our approach is our decision to formulate both the declarative and algorithmic systems in a bidirectional style.
 Bidirectional checking \citep{Pierce00} is a popular implementation choice for systems ranging from dependent types \citep{Coquand96:typechecking-dependent-types,Abel08:MPC} and contextual types \citep{Pientka08:POPL} to object-oriented languages~\citep{Odersky01:ColoredLocal}, but also has good proof-theoretic foundations~\citep{Watkins04}, making it useful both for specifying and implementing type systems.
 Bidirectional approaches make it clear to programmers where annotations are needed (which is good for specification), and can also remove unneeded nondeterminism from typing (which is good for both implementation and proving its correctness).

 However, it is worth highlighting that because both bidirectionality and pattern matching arise from focalization, these two features fit together extremely well.
 In fact, by following the blueprint of focalization-based pattern matching, we can give a coverage-checking algorithm that explains when it is permissible to omit clauses in GADT pattern matching.